 An essential part of a graduate education is being able to present, network and observe at conferences.
 Students at Watson College may receive funding to cover conference travel expenses from Watson College Dean's Suite, academic departments, research institutions (such as WISE or S3IP), Organized Research Centers and other research groups.

-Research programs play an integral role in graduate studies at the Watson School.
+Research programs play an integral role in graduate studies at Watson College.
 In addition to those receiving University-sponsored teaching/research assistantships, over 100 graduate students are supported by research grants from government agencies and contracts from industrial partners.

 - Applied nanomaterials

 - Electronics packaging (thermal, fluids, structural, electrical, materials, reliability)

 - Networking, virtual machines